 Chania was once a heavily fortified city.
 The walls were up to 20 metres high and surrounded by a 60 metre wide ditch.
 You will find them everywhere, connecting the fortresses and bastions that secured important strategic sites around the city.

 Some of the most impressive remains can be found in the Street of Knives.
 The Venetians would use anything they could find to build these fortifications.
-In some parts you can even make out the round shape of millstones.
+In some parts you can even make out the round shape of millstones in the wall.

 To think that Chania has been in existence since Minoan times still sends shivers down my spine.
 Not only that, you can actually still see the remains of this ancient occupation.
 Walls and stairs and foundations some 3,500 years old.
 They are right next to a busy city street in the Kasteli district, sparingly explained and illustrated with signs and shielded from the elements by a roof.